aniellodesanto/aniellodesanto.github.io/about.md

  </tr>
 </table>

-<p>I am currently a third year Ph.D.student in the Linguistics Department at Stony Brook University.
+<p>I am currently a third year Ph.D.student in the Linguistics Department at Stony Brook University  and an affiliated student in the Institute for Advanced Computational Science (<A HREF="https://www.iacs.stonybrook.edu/">IACS</A>).
-I am also affiliated to Stony Brook's Institute for Advanced Computational Science (<A HREF="https://www.iacs.stonybrook.edu/">IACS</A>).
+I am a member of the  <A HREF="http://compling.stonybrook.edu/">Computational Linguistics Lab</A> and of the <A HREF="https://linguistics.stonybrook.edu/faculty/john.drury">Experimental Linguistics Lab (el.lab)</A>.
 My advisor is  <A HREF="http://thomasgraf.net/">Thomas Graf</A>.
 </p>